 NEO vs. Moodle

-NEO is a word-class, award-winning learning management system (LMS) for schools and universities.
+NEO is a world-class, award-winning learning management system (LMS) for schools and universities.
 NEO helps schools manage all classroom activities, such as creating and delivering educational content, assessing students, tracking their results, and promoting communication and collaboration between students and teachers/faculty.
-NEO is a product of CYPHER LEARNING, a company that specializes in providing learning platforms for organizations around the world.

 Moodle is an open source LMS that allows users to download the source code for free or host it on their own servers.
 Even though Moodle has been adopted widely throughout the word, the system no longer represents a viable solution for modern education.
 Self-hosted LMSs cannot keep up with the advancements in educational technology, and more institutions are starting to move towards cloud-hosted solutions.